liguowang/cpgtools/README.md

   --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input-file=INPUT_FILE
-                        Data file containing beta values (represented by "methyl_count,total_count", eg. "20,30") with the 1st
+                        Data file containing methylation proportions
+                        (represented by "methyl_count,total_count", eg.
-                        row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
+                        "20,30") with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
 This file can be regular or compressed by 'gzip' or 'bz'.
   -g GROUP_FILE, --group=GROUP_FILE
                         Group file define the biological groups of each samples as well as other covariables such as gender, age.
 Sample IDs shoud match to the "Data file".
   -o OUT_FILE, --output=OUT_FILE
                         Prefix of output file.
 ```

 #### Input files